sparvu/data-recorders/README.md

 ## Support

 If you need help regarding Kronometrix data recording, we are offering commercial support.
-Please contact us at: +358 50 483 9978 or email us at: sales at kronometrix . com.
-Thank you
+Please contact us +358 50 483 9978 or email us at: sales@kronometrix.com